-- 1. Check D2L as well as Northwestern Polytechnic email on a regular basis. - 2.
+- 1. Check the D2L classroom as well as Northwestern Polytechnic email on a regular basis. - 2.
 Attendance: Regular attendance and class participation is expected of all students and is crucial to good performance in the course.
 Class interruption due to habitual late arrival or leaving early will not be permitted. - 3.
 Once in class remain in class.
 Leaving to get a coffee is disruptive for others.
 Any behavior that interferes with the learning of others is not acceptable. - 4.
 Assignments must be submitted on time. - 5.
 Exams must be written on the days announced in class. - 6.
 If an emergency prevents attendance on an exam day, students must contact me before the end of the exam (as soon as possible) via phone or email, and may be asked to provide documentation to justify their absence. - 7.
-No unspecified electronic devices will be permitted during exams. - Complete daily homework.
+No unspecified electronic devices will be permitted during exams. - 8.
+Complete daily homework.
 At least 1.5 hours of study per day outside of class time is required. - 9.
 Take responsibility for your learning. - 10.
-Please communicate all requests regarding appointments, etc via email.
+Please communicate all requests regarding appointments, etc., via your NWP email.
+Personal emails are often streamed to JUNK and are missed.